department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/research/gibct-2020q1-research-review.md

 #### BAH Team GIBCT Research (2019)
 * Veterans find determining and understanding Yellow Ribbon benefits challenging.
    * Upon landing on the School Profile page, one user was unsure if the school offered Yellow Ribbon benefits.
 Later he noticed it did, but had to scroll around for a while to determine this.
    * Users did not notice the link to the list of Yellow Ribbon Schools.
-Users were confused by the following Yellow Ribbon alert box.
+   * Users were confused by the following Yellow Ribbon alert box.
+   * “I don't know if the school is Yellow Ribbon.” -P3
+   * “What is [the Yellow Ribbon alert] referring to?
+It says 99k.” - P1
+   * “When I click on the link that says “Learn more” about the yellow ribbon, it just tells me what the yellow ribbon is, but it doesn’t give me a list of the schools that accept yellow ribbon.
+That would be good information.” - P3

 ## Guidance from DEPO-EDU Roadmap